aimeejulia/ecobasa/Website Texts.md

 How do we save the world?
 ------------
 It is actually not the planet that is waiting to be saved, as it will maintain its own stability.
-It is our very own "world", existing only inside of our own minds, that needs to be saved, before we extinct our species!
+It is our very own "world", existing only inside our own minds that needs to be saved before we extinct our species!

 There are people who are quite close to living in peace with nature, each other and themselves.
-For them ecobasa can help to further enhance their living standard.
+For them ecobasa can help to further enhance their standard of living.
 For those who don't feel exactly happy about their way of living it provides the chance to see and live alternatives.

 The only remaining problem still is: YOU NEED TO DO IT.

 So join our network, use it and get away from the computer again quickly ;)

 Sincerely yours,
 the gift-network